Are summer session dates changing?

-NEW: The course(s) I planned to take this summer are no longer being offered on the modified Summer 2018 session schedule.
+The course(s) I planned to take this summer are no longer being offered on the modified Summer 2018 session schedule.
 Can I enrol in courses at another university (host) and have those undergraduate credits transferred toward my York degree/certificate?

 Yes.
 York has always provided students with the option to enrol with another institution to complete credits towards your York degree/certificate.
 If you wish to enrol in another university, you must first apply to the host institution and then be granted a Letter of Permission (LOP) by the Office of the University Registrar.
 Please review the Letter of Permission website (https://registrar.yorku.ca/enrol/lop) for complete details.

 I already have scheduled commitments and plans (e.g. travel, leaving the country/city, employment, childcare, etc.) beginning after the term ends.
 What will happen if the term is extended?

 Once the strike ends, there will be further options available to those who want or need to complete the remainder of their course material.
 We intend to provide a variety of flexible options for completing the term, including completing the remaining in-class weeks of courses.
 However, we know that many of you will be unable to attend rescheduled classes due to commitments including jobs, returning home, participating in exchanges or internships, and so on.
 You should feel free to embark on these activities.
 Following the end of the strike, a variety of learning options and changes to the kind, weight, and types of assignments will be forthcoming to enable those who wish to complete outstanding course work to do so.

 Can I still drop my summer session courses without penalty?

 As a result of the delayed Summer 2018 session start date, the last day to drop a Summer 2018 session course without penalty has been extended.

 If my Summer 2018 courses are cancelled due to the labour disruption, will I receive a full refund?